 Moving to or around Oahu with pets is not an easy task.
 Even though more than 60% of Oahu residents own pets, many apartments don't allow them.
-Locations teamed up with the Hawaiian Humane Society to provide Oahu pet owners a go-to resource for pet friendly apartments.
+Locations teamed up with the Hawaiian Humane Society to provide Oahu pet owners a go-to resource for pet-friendly apartments.

-For all of the information regarding service animals, please read this handout from the Hawaii Disability Rights Center.
+To learn more about service animals, please read this handout from the Hawaii Disability Rights Center.

-Allowing Pets vs. Pet Friendly
+Pets Allowed vs. Pet Friendly

 - Some apartments won't allow pets over 10 lbs.